| HD EXPEDITION VIDEO: May 24 Dodge City, Kansas tornadoes: Watch Video

 Click any thumbnail on this page to view a larger version.

-DODGE CITY, KS - The longer I've been storm observing (2016 was my 24th season), the higher the bar gets for an event to rank in my top ten.
+DODGE CITY, KS - The longer I've been storm photography (2016 was my 24th season), the higher the bar gets for an event to rank in my top ten.
 So, it's saying something that May 24, 2016 is my new #1.
 This storm produced the bulk of every type of tornado scene I've ever wanted to capture: Several "lifetime" tornado scenes - simply perfect in structure, lighting and foreground.
 I will always be in humbled disbelief I was blessed to be there and witness such a rare and stunning display of nature.
 It's going to be hard to top.
 In fact, if I had to choose between the legendary Campo tornado day and this one, I'd pick Dodge City every time.

 I counted (from my video and stills) at least 11 separate tornadoes.
 Others say there were more, possibly as many as 15-18 (which very well may be true, when you're closer, you tend to miss some of the action in other parts of the storm).
 My better years (2004, 2005 and 2007 for instance) have netted me a total of 12-14 tornadoes all season.
 Seeing 11 or more in a single day is off the charts!